 The learning coordinator played a vital role in data analysis and providing guidance to site administrators and teachers based on results.
 There were no challenges to the implementation of this action.
-There were no substantive differences in the implementation of this action.

-Action 1.3 - Grade Span Adjustment in Upper Grades - The district hired a total of 4 teachers to provide grade span adjustment in the upper grades.
-The district placed those teachers at school sited where there were large concentrations of unduplicated pupils in order for them to have smaller class sizes.
-There were no challenges in the implementation of this action and there were no substantive differences.

-Action 1.4 - Instructional Program Support and Intervention - The district funds a total of 62 instructional assistants to provide instructional support and intervention in all Transitional Kindergarten and Kindergarten classes.
+- Action 1.3 Grade Span Adjustment in Upper Grades The district hired a total of 4 teachers to provide grade span adjustment in the upper grades.
+The district placed those teachers at school sited where there were large concentrations of unduplicated pupils in order for them to have smaller class sizes. - Action 1.4 Instructional Program Support and Intervention The district funds a total of 62 instructional assistants to provide instructional support and intervention in all Transitional Kindergarten and Kindergarten classes.
 This action was successfully and fully implemented.
 The instructional support allowed the students to have small group instruction while learning foundational skills.
-There were no challenges in the implementation of this action or substantive differences.

-Action 1.5 - Instructional Support Coaches and Tutors - The district employs five instructional coaches and six specialized tutors to provide instructional support.
+There were no challenges in the implementation of this action. - Action 1.5 Instructional Support Coaches and Tutors The district employs five instructional coaches and six specialized tutors to provide instructional support.
 The instructional coaches assisted teachers throughout the school year with modeling of lessons, lesson design, and data analysis to guide instructional decisions to maximize the learning opportunities offered to students.
 The specialized tutors worked directly with students to provide intervention during the school day ELA, Math and language acquisition.
 Instructional coaches and tutors will prioritize their assistance to teachers to help them improve instructional services for unduplicated pupils.
 This action was successfully implemented.
-There were no challenges to the implementation of this action.
-There was a substantive difference to this action.

-Action 1.6 - Co-Teaching Learning Coordinator - This action was fully implemented but the district changed the position from a coach to a learning coordinator.
+There were no challenges to the implementation of this action. - Action 1.6 Co-Teaching Learning Coordinator This action was fully implemented but the district changed the position from a coach to a learning coordinator.
 This allowed the district to have the coordinator assist site administrators with the full implementation of the co-teaching program at all the school sites.
 The coordinator has worked with site teams to analyze data and make recommendations for refinement of the program.
-There were no challenges in the implementation of this action and there were no substantive differences.

-Action 1.7 - Professional Development - This action was fully implemented.
+There were no challenges in the implementation of this action and there were no substantive differences. - Action 1.7 Professional Development This action was fully implemented.
 The district offered professional development beginning in the summer of 2024.
 All staff was provided with professional development and training opportunities.
 The professional development opportunities continued to be offered throughout the school year and will again be offered during the summer.
 This action has helped to equip staff with resources to help unduplicated students as well as all students in the district.
 There were no challenges in the implementation of this action.